The Ultimate Guide to Buzios Brazil Solo Travel (2023)

 Taking a bus to Buzios is inexpensive transportation; however, a bus could take takes 4 to 5 hours to reach Buzios Centro.

-If you are going to Buzios during peak season, you may wish to book your ticket well in advance.
+If your solo travel in Buzios Brazil is during peak season, you may wish to book your ticket well in advance.

 Hiring a private transfer is my recommended way to get to Buzios from Rio on your solo travel.
 I took a private car that I arranged through In Buzios.
 They were fantastic.
 I was picked up at my GIG terminal by a very friendly driver and was whisked away without delay to arrive at my pousada door 2 hours later.